MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-python-scripts.md

 ## Create a Python script

 Create a script in your local Python development environment and make sure it runs successfully.
-When you prepare and run a Python script in Power BI Desktop, there are a few limitations:
+To prepare and run a Python script in Power BI Desktop, there are a few limitations:

 - Only pandas data frames import, so make sure the data you want to import to Power BI is represented in a data frame.
 - Any Python script that runs longer than 30 minutes times out.
 - Interactive calls in the Python script, such as waiting for user input, halt the script's execution.
-- If you set the working directory within the Python script, you must define a full path to the working directory rather than a relative path.
+- If you set a working directory within the Python script, you must define a full path to the working directory rather than a relative path.
 - Nested tables aren't supported.

 Here's a simple example Python script that imports pandas and uses a data frame: